 When Does it Snow in Tromsø?: Best Months for a Winter Wonderland

-When you think about winter in Norway, you’re probably dreaming of Tromsø in the snow: a beautiful wintry fairytale of a city, situated right on the fjord, streets dusted in soft powder and shining despite the dark skies from the Christmas lights-lined streets.
+When you think about the colder months in Norway, you’re probably dreaming of Tromsø in the snow.
+It’s already a wintry fairytale of a city.
+Situated right on the fjord with colorful harbor-side buildings, the festive light-lined streets make the city shine despite the dark skies.
+And when the snow in Tromsø really settles in, there’s nothing quite like it.

-While Tromsø can undoubtedly be a snowy fairy tale, it doesn’t always snow in Tromsø all winter long.
-While the city is famously north of the Arctic Circle — the so-called ‘Paris of the North’ is not guaranteed to snow all year round, or even all winter round.
+But while Tromsø can undoubtedly be a snowy fairy tale, it doesn’t snow in Tromsø all winter long.
+While the city is famously north of the Arctic Circle, it is not guaranteed to snow as much as you think, at least at the beginning of winter.

 While the first snow may fall relatively early in the season, even as soon as September sometimes, what matters most for winter travelers to Tromsø is not the first snowfall but rather the continued accumulation of snow, or in other words, the total snowpack.